ThisPersonCodesLots/DimGlow/README.md

 - The source code is available in the repository.
 If you don't want to build the application yourself, you can download the executable file from the releases page.

+### TODO:
+- [	] Solve the issue with the application triggering Windows Defender SmartScreen.
+- [ ] Solve the issue with "Dark Mode" checkbox to remain saved when the application is closed.
+- [ ] Add a "Start with Windows" checkbox.
+- [ ] Multi-minitor support.

 ### Image
 	- Normal mode
 ![alt-text](https://i.imgur.com/s7w9dZV.png)